toto04/next-openapi-gen/README.md

 // Use z.infer to create a TypeScript type type User = z.infer<typeof UserSchema>;

-// The library will be able to recognize this schema by reference
+// The library will be able to recognize this schema by reference `UserSchema` or `User` type.
 ```

 ## Available UI providers